pheimdah/pscore2elo/README.md

-# ÅSSF IPSC ELO ratings
+# ÅSSF IPSC Elo ratings

 Match results are grabbed from the web and stored in JSON files.